We have various methods to enable you to pay your rent in a way that is suitable for you.

 For advice on all debt related matters contact the Citizens Advise Bureau's website www.cas.org.uk who will be able to provide you with information and contact details should you wish to speak to an adviser.

-Housing Benefit is a government subsidy administered by the local authority (Glasgow City Council), which helps people who are on lower incomes to pay their rent.
-If you qualify for Housing Benefit you will pay a reduced rent every month.
-All tenants can apply for Housing Benefit by completing a Housing Benefit claim form available at the office or by contacting the local Housing Benefit Office on 0141 287 5050.
+Housing Benefit (HB or rent rebate) is a government subsidy administered by the local authority (West Dunbartonshire Council or Argyll & Bute Council), which helps people who are on lower incomes to pay their rent.
+If you qualify for a rebate, you will pay a reduced montly rent amount every month.

-We are very keen to see all those who might qualify for benefit applying for it.
-In particular, if you are either in a lower paid job or in receipt of any form of benefit from the Department of Works and Pensions, then you should put in a claim for Housing Benefit.
+We are very keen to see all those who might quality for benefit applying for it.
+In particular, if you are either in a lower paid job or in receipt of any form of benefit from the Department of Social Security, then you should put in a claim for Housing Benefit.
 If you are in any doubt as to whether you would qualify for Housing Benefit then you should apply.

-If you apply for Housing Benefit, it is important that you submit a clean claim, with all information complete.
+If you apply for housing benefit, it is important that you submit an application form, with all information complete.
 If additional information is requested, you must ensure that this is provided straight away as failure can result in your claim being made ineligible.